 Removing the “30-day rule”

-The final amendment removes the current employer obligation to employ new workers under the same terms as any existing collective employment agreement for the first 30 days.
+The final rule change removes the employer obligation to employ new workers under the same terms as any existing collective employment agreement for the first 30 days.

 The bill also removes requirements for employers to provide and return to the union an active choice form to indicate whether the employee plans to join the union.
-Unions will no longer be able to specify the information that an employer must give to the employee about the union.
+Unions are no longer able to specify the information that an employer must give to the employee about the union.